 8. Enable Drive Cache

 Usually, the program waits until the data is written to the disk and it proceeds to the next step only after the write event.
 However, you can force your programs to cache the data and write it to the disk with some delay.
+This can considerably improve the performance of your system, but there is a small risk of losing data if your computer experience power outage.
+I think this option is safe for laptops, but if you use a desktop and experience frequent power outage, maybe you need to skip this step.

 For the purpose of enabling the hard drive cache, go to the menu and search for the Disks application and open it.